-Condensation can form when the door is opened.
-The condensation can cause the display to fog over or, if it penetrates the control unit, cause system downtime.
+Condensation can form when the door is opened, which can fog over the display.
+This can lead to the formation of condensation in the control unit and system downtime.

 - ► Mount the control unit outside of the area in which the humid warm air mixture can spread. - ▶ Mount the control unit on the hinge side of the door.